rodarima/sa/3/README.md

 Question: Submit your "Hello World" program.
 Check the output of the execution.
 What happened with the order of outputs?

-The job script:
+We use the following job script:

-	% cat job
 	#!/bin/bash
 	#SBATCH --job-name="MPI_HelloWorld"
 	#SBATCH --workdir=.